morgangere/Company_Sentiment/README.md

 Happy Mothers day to all you Mums out there

 ### Paper
-A Reporrt was created explaining in detail beyond this readme the project and that is also included above.
+A Report was created explaining in detail beyond this readme the project and that is also included above.